xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.DELETE**(sheet\_text)

-Sheet\_text    is the name of the sheet to delete.
+Sheet\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the sheet to delete.
 If omitted, the currently active sheet or sheets is deleted.

 **Remarks**